Sons of the American Revolution

 (4) A Junior Member is a male under the age of eighteen years who has met the membership requirements of the Sons of the American Revolution.
 A Junior Member cannot vote or receive The SAR Magazine until he attains the age of eighteen years.

 (5) A Memorial Membership for a deceased male of the same family as current members, whose application has been submitted and approved in accordance with the Bylaws of the National Society.

 ARTICLE IV - Officers

 Section 1.
-The elective officers of the Society shall be a President, a Senior Vice President, a Secretary, a Recording Secretary, Treasurer, Registrar, Historian, Genealogist, Chaplain, Chancellor, and a Sergeant at Arms.
+The elective officers of the Society shall be a President, a Vice President, a Secretary, a Recording Secretary, Treasurer, Registrar, Historian, Genealogist, Chaplain, Chancellor, and a Sergeant at Arms.

 Section 2.
 The Board of Managers of the Society shall consist of the Chapter Presidents, a member selected by each Chapter, an At-Large member (a member not affiliated with a Chapter), the ex officio members consisting of all the Society elective officers, the Society National Trustee and all living former Society Presidents in good standing.

 Section 3.
 The Society elective officers and members of the Board of Managers shall hold office for one year or until successors shall be elected and installed.
 One person shall be eligible for more than one office.
 Only one vote for each Board of Manager member will be allowed regardless of number of offices held by that person.

 Section 4.
 Any vacancy in a Society office may be filled for the un-expired term by the Society President pending selection and approval by the Board of Managers.
 This selection and approval may be taken by mail or e-mail.